 The university provides general and specialist research level collections of books, journals, manuscripts, rare and early printed books and electronic resources for the study of Theology and Religion.

 The library currently subscribes to circa 160 current titles in this field and has access to many historic titles through electronic and paper holdings.

-The Main Library holds general and specialist research level collections, largely in English, located mostly in Zone 3D.
-Areas of strength include
+The Main Library holds general and specialist research level collections, largely in English.
+Areas of strength include:

 - African religions